As there are no shops close by, please bring snacks or lunch. BYO cup for coffee and tea.

 A pad of mixed media or watercolour paper 300gsm, whatever size you find comfortable.
 2 surfaces to complete your paintings on – use canvas, board or heavy paper, what-ever size you have.
 A selection of drawing materials, if you have them (ie charcoal, pencils, crayons, pastels) and a variety of brushes (including larger brushes).
 Please bring acrylic paints; good colours to have are white, warm yellow, napthol or cadmium red, alizarin crimson, ultramarine blue, cobalt blue, raw umber, raw sienna & burnt sienna.
 Good brands of acrylic paint to buy are Atelier, Matisse, Liquitex or Golden.
 Gesso, palette (waxed paper held with bulldog clips over a board makes a great palette), palette knife and painting medium.

-Watercolour paints – only artist quality (single tubes or a basic set, Windsor & Newton, Cotman, Art Spectrum) ; Black and white ink, pen and nib; Colour pencils; A few watercolour brushes of different sizes and shapes; 300 GSM good watercolour paper (Artist quality); Visual diary ; 2B pencil and eraser; Mixing palette and water container; Masking tape; A drawing board or any other hard board; Tissue or paper towel; Hair dryer; Spray bottle with a very fine mist; Small plastic caps (20-30 ml) to share ink.
+Watercolour paints – only artist quality (single tubes or a basic set, such as Windsor & Newton, Cotman, Art Spectrum and etc); Black ink; Black permanent marker; Watercolour pencils/Colour pencils; A few watercolour brushes of different sizes and shapes; 300 GSM good quality watercolour paper; Visual diary; 2B pencil and eraser; Mixing palette and water container; Masking tape; A drawing board or any other hard board; Tissue or paper towel; Hair dryer; Spray bottle with a very fine mist

 Discover Acrylic Painting (Deborah Cavallaro)